-AN ACT TO MERGE THE BARBER AND ELECTROLYSIS LICENSING BOARDS.
+AN ACT TO MERGE THE BARBER AND ELECTROLYSIS LICENSING BOARDS AND TO MAKE OTHER CHANGES.

 Enacts new GS Chapter 86B entitled "Barber and Electrolysis Practice Act."
 Organizes the new Chapter into three Articles.
 Recodifies specified sections of GS Chapter 86A, governing the Board of Barber Examiners, barber certification, and barbershop and barber school permitting, into Articles 1 and 2 of new GS Chapter 86B.
 Recodifies specified sections of GS Chapter 88A, governing the Board of Electrolysis Examiners and electrologist licensure, into Article 3 of new GS Chapter 86B.